 elink.io allows users to create and design HTML newsletters in minutes!

 Just copy and paste the links to the content (videos, documents, blog posts, webinars, etc.). elink will automatically convert those web links into visual blocks with a picture, title, and a short description.
-You can add a header, some intro text, your company logo and/or tagline. elink allows you to choose between30+ visually appealing and mobile-friendly templates.
-You can even edit fonts, text color, and background color to make it look perfect.
+You can add a header, some intro text, your company logo and/or tagline. elink allows you to choose between 30+ visually appealing and mobile-friendly templates.
+You can even edit fonts, text colour, and background colour to make it look perfect.
 Hit publish and your HTML newsletter gets created instantly!

 It’s that easy!

 Let’s show you how you can design HTML Newsletter with elink

 You can either choose to build your elink newsletter from scratch or can use one of our awesome pre-built newsletter templates.
 Either way, it’s extremely easy to create a newsletter in minutes!
 Each template is responsive, so you don’t have to worry about the appearance of your links on different devices with varying screen sizes.
 The best part is, you are not stuck with your layout.
 Come back at any time even and give it a new look.
 Even after it has already been published!

 Step 2: Add your content as links